-MISCONDUCT:
+Misconduct:

-During an IB examination includes taking unauthorized material into an examination room, disruptive behaviour and communicating with others during the examination.
+Misconduct during an IB examination includes taking unauthorized material into an examination room, disruptive behaviour and communicating with others during the examination.
 Communication about the content of an examination 24 hours before or after the examination with others outside their school community is also considered a breach to IB regulations.

-DUPLICATION:
+Duplication:

-Defined as the presentation of the same work for different assessment components and/or Diploma Programme requirement
+Defined as the presentation of the same work for different assessment components and/or Diploma Programme requirements.